MyGet/MyGetDocs/README.markdown

 This project is a fork of the original NuGetDocs project.

 If you're interested in contributing to the documentation for MyGet, you're in the right place.
+This repository is connected to Windows Azure Websites, so all accepted Pull Requests will be live immediately on [http://docs.myget.org](http://docs.myget.org).

 ##Contributing
 To contribute to the docs, just clone our repository and work on the Markdown files in the Docs folder.